wash-n-dash/wash-n-dash.github.io/index.md

 The goals of Milestone 2 included the following:
 * Edit washer/dryer pages to be interactive
 * Connect the user interface to the underlying data model
-* Create an administrator role in the system to override non-admin users' actions
+* Create an administrator role in the system to manage the machines

 Milestone 2 consisted of 10 issues and progress was managed via the [Wash-N-Dash GitHub Project M2](https://github.com/wash-n-dash/wash-n-dash/projects/2).